« Visit Fantastic Cleaners

 • Things to be aware of when cleaning your kettle

-As limescale contains compounds like calcium carbonate, magnesium bicarbonate and other forms of these two minerals, they can be naturally neutralised by acidic substances that are knocking around in every average household.
-This could be any type of vinegar, whether white, malt or made from cider, as well as lemon juice.
-Also, as coca-cola contains three types of acids, you may have some modest success in removing light limescale build-up with this popular carbonated drink if you leave it for long enough in contact with the scaly appliance.
+Limescale contains compounds like calcium carbonate, magnesium bicarbonate and other forms of these two minerals.
+They can be effectively neutralised by acidic substances that are commonly found in almost every home.
+Such substances are vinegar, whether white, malt or made from cider, as well as lemon juice.
+As Coca-Cola contains three types of acids, it can also be used as a kettle descaler.
+So if you leave it in contact with the scaly appliance for long enough, it may be also able to remove light limescale build-up.

-1. Pour some vinegar or lemon juice into your kettle until the device is half full.
+1. Pour some vinegar into your kettle until it is half full.

-2. Leave it overnight to soak, so the acid has a reasonable chance to disintegrate the mineral deposits.
-If the device is furnished with a filter, you can remove it and soak it separately for best results.
+2. Leave it to soak overnight so the acid can disintegrate the mineral deposits.
+If the kettle has a filter, you can remove it and soak it separately for the best results.

-3. On the following morning, add water and boil the kettle for 2 to 3 minutes.
+3. In the morning, add water and boil the kettle for 2 to 3 minutes.

 4. Rinse well with cold water.

-5. You can, then, fill the appliance with just water and boil again.
-This will help neutralise the smell if you’ve used vinegar, as well as clean away any residues.
+5. You can, then, fill it with water and boil it again.
+This will help neutralise the smell of vinegar as well as clean away any residues.

-And if you own a stove-top kettle or an electrical one with an external heating element, you can sprinkle bicarb soda first, mixed with lemon, and gently scrub the white encrustations from the bottom.
-For fancy glass kettles, the vinegar/lemon method, described above, is the safest limescale removal technique.
+If you have a stove-top kettle or an electrical one with an external heating element, you can sprinkle bicarb soda mixed with lemon and gently scrub the white encrustation from the bottom.
+For fancy glass kettles, the vinegar/lemon methods described above are the safest limescale removal technique.

-Most people go for natural descalers to avoid using chemicals.
-But to be fair manufactured kettle descaling solutions are also acid-based and are specially designed and safety-tested for use in drink/food preparation devices.
-Basically, they are not only safe to clean your kettle, coffee machine, pots, and pans but also, their formula has a stronger effect when it comes to eliminating limescale traces from your kitchen and drink-making appliances.
+Most people avoid using chemicals and prefer natural descalers to remove limescale from a kettle.
+However, the manufactured kettle descaling solutions are acid-based.
+They are specially designed and safety-tested for drink and food preparation appliances.
+So they are not only safe to clean your kettle, coffee machine, pots, and pans, but also their formula has a stronger effect when it comes to eliminating limescale traces from your kitchen and drink-making appliances.

 So, whether you choose a kettle descaler in a tablet, powdered, liquid or gel form, you just need to follow the manufacturer’s instructions to achieve the desired result.